 While our version is inspired, see a more traditional take on chicken tikka masala here.

 Origin of Tikka Masala

 Like many dishes, the exact origins of chicken tikka masala are unclear.
 Some claiming its a British take on curry, while others believe it was developed in India, while others are convinced that it was invented at an Indian restaurant in Glasgow, Scotland after a customer complained of his chicken being dry and chef Ali Ahmed Aslam remixed the dish with the addition of a tomato soup and spices. (source)

 Tikka masala is traditionally made with meat (most often chicken) marinated in yogurt and spices and cooked separately from the sauce, which is typically a blend of ginger, garlic, onion, tomatoes, cream (dairy), and spices like garam masala.

-Ours is a bit simpler, requiring just 1 pot to make and no marinating required!
+Ours is a bit simpler, requiring just 1 pot to make and no marinating required! it’s also vegan-friendly when chickpeas replace chicken.
 It begins by sautéing garlic, onion, and ginger as the flavor base, then adding red bell pepper for some natural sweetness and color.

 Next comes the chicken (omit if vegan / vegetarian) and the spices.